meinertsen/interviews/README.md

-# questions
+# Solutions to interview questions

-Solutions to interview questions
+Expanded solution to Google's subset pair sum question solved using if else in a list comprehension.